AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 This hash type works and Hashcat was able to crack the hash!

+We now get our fifth answer

--Password is -> secret
+>Password is -> secret

 We know have the username email, and cracked password Let's login to the webpage at /simple/admin/login logging in as mitch shows that the password is accepted

-Lets now try this login information to access the server via ssh Remember that ssh is being run on port 2222 (not port 22)
+Lets see where else we can use this information to login Lets try this login information to access the server via ssh Remember that ssh is being run on port 2222 (not port 22)

 Logging into ssh session on port 2222
 We can see that the credentials are accepted

+This gives us our sixth answser
+>Answer: ssh

 Lets run - "/bin/bash" - to convert into a bash shell to make things easier Immediately we are shown the user.txt file

 Lets cat out this file to uncover the user flag
 We know have the initial User flag

-+USER FLAG!!!!!!!!!!!!!
+>USER FLAG:  [not shows on purpose]

+Looking around the directories shows us another user

+>Answer: sunbath

 _______________________________

 We now need to escalate our privilege in order to gain to root flag